UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/html-me-something/project-intro/index.md

 ## Getting Started

-Fork and clone the [Graded Assignment #4: HTML Me Something repository](https://github.com/LaunchCodeEducation/HTML-Me-Something-Start).

-As always, if you need to refer back to a guide, check out [Assignment 0]({{% relref "../../hello-world/_index.md" %}}).
+First, find `HTML-Me-Something-Start.git` in GitWeb, copy the repo’s URL for cloning, and clone the project to a directory on your machine.
+For a refresher on locating and cloning git repositories please revisit [this section]({{% relref "../../../content/how-programs-work/reading/your-first-program/index.md#go-to-gitweb" %}})

 ## Setup the Project
 Open your file tree.
 You should see a `__tests__` directory and some JavaScript in addition to `index.html` and `styles.css`.